benbrastmckie/ModelChecker/README.md

 Alternatively, if you are on MacOS, write `cd` followed by a space in the terminal but do not hit return.
 Then you can open the desired project directory in Finder, dragging the Finder window onto the terminal.
-This should paste the path into the terminal, and so you can now hit return.
+This should paste the path into the terminal.
+You can now hit return to change to the desired directory.

 ### Generate Test